geekboxzone/mmallow_docs_source.android.com/src/tech/security/index.md

 + Address Space Layout Randomization (ASLR) to randomize key locations in memory
 + Hardware-based No eXecute (NX) to prevent code execution on the stack and heap
-+ ProPolice to prevent stack buffer overruns
++ ProPolice to prevent stack buffer overruns (-fstack-protector)
 + safe_iop to reduce integer overflows
 + Extensions to OpenBSD dlmalloc to prevent double free() vulnerabilities and to prevent chunk consolidation attacks.
 Chunk consolidation attacks are a